AutomatischerDosenTransporter/ros_ws/src/adt_hardware/doc/userdoc.rst

 .. _ros2_control_demos_example_2_userdoc:

 *********
-DiffBot
+service_roboter
 *********

-*DiffBot*, or ''Differential Mobile Robot'', is a simple mobile base with differential drive.
+*service_roboter*, or ''Differential Mobile Robot'', is a simple mobile base with differential drive.
 The robot is basically a box moving according to differential drive kinematics.

 For *example_2*, the hardware interface plugin is implemented having only one interface.